Battle of Nuremberg (2006 FIFA World Cup): Aftermath

 In the aftermath of the match, referee Ivanov was criticised by FIFA president Sepp Blatter, who suggested that Ivanov should have given himself a yellow card for his poor performance during the match.
 Blatter later regretted these words and promised to apologise officially.
 FIFA announced that Ivanov would referee no further matches in the tournament.
 Ivanov's father Valentin Ivanov defended his son, saying it had been FIFA's demand for referees to be tough on the players.

 When Portugal faced England in the subsequent quarter-final, they were without the suspended Deco and Costinha.
 Portugal managed to reach the semi-finals.
 However, they had two players suspended for that match due to accumulated yellow cards, including the ones against the Netherlands.

-The record for yellow cards in a World Cup game would be surpassed in 2022, when Antonio Mateu Lahoz issued a total of 18 yellow cards during the quarter-final match between the Netherlands and Argentina.
+The record for yellow cards in a World Cup game was surpassed in 2022, when Antonio Mateu Lahoz issued a total of 18 yellows (16 for players, one sent off for two yellow cards and 2 more to coaching staff) during the quarter-final match between the Netherlands and Argentina.